 - Next, click on the pencil icon in the “Date” tab at the top of the reports page and set your date range to “Last 3 Months” (this is usually the default setting).

-- Once you’ve set the date range, click on the “Pages” tab underneath the graph.
+- Once you’ve set the date range, click the “Pages” tab underneath the graph.

 Once you’ve done that, your Search Console window should look similar to this:

 Any page that hasn’t received a click over the set date range of ninety days is stale.
 But don’t worry!
-We can fix it pretty easily.
+We can fix it pretty quickly.

 How to Solve Your Newly Discovered Stale Website Content Problem

-When it comes to stale website content problems, there are three easy solutions.
+There are three easy solutions when it comes to stale website content problems.
 Let’s talk about each one in a little bit of detail.

-First, you can always delete your stale content.
-However, if you decide to take this route, make sure you apply a redirect to another page.
-Otherwise, you risk creating a 404, which is considerably worse than a stale article or another piece of content.
-Honestly, you should avoid this method at all costs as it adds considerable and unnecessary risk.
+First, you can permanently delete your stale content.
+However, if you decide to take this route, apply a redirect to another page.
+Otherwise, you risk creating a 404, considerably worse than a stale article or another piece of content.
+You should avoid this method at all costs as it adds considerable and unnecessary risk.

-Another, much, much better solution to stale content problems is to freshen it up.
-Updating a page helps show search engines and users that you care about the piece of content in question.
-It also displays your desire to provide accurate information to your website visitors.
+Another much better solution to stale content problems is to freshen it up.
+Updating a page helps show search engines and users that you care about the content.
+It also displays your desire to provide accurate information to your website and visitors.
 There are a few ways that you can freshen up your content, including:

 - Re-writing sections of the content to reflect current information better

 - Updating your links, images, videos, and other forms of media with more recent and relevant versions

 - Promoting your updated content on social media and through email campaigns

 However, the easiest way to rid your site of stale content is to hire SEO copywriters here at Goldstein Brossard.
-We have the experience, knowledge, and tools needed to handle stale content management easily.
-So, if you have stale content, then why not give us a call?
+We have the experience, knowledge, and tools to handle close content management easily.
+So, if you have stale content, why not call us?
 We’re always standing by to give your web content a helping hand.